cwun/employee-tracker/README.md

-# employee-tracker
+# Tutorials on building an Employee Tracker with AngularJS and Web API

-Tutorials on building an Employee Tracker with AngularJS and Web API
+This simple Employee Tracker provides users the ability to track important activities ranging from human resources to operations.